Wholesale pricing – How do you get it right?

 Due to the sheer volume, wholesale transactions typically take place between two businesses, making it a B2B transaction.

-On the buyer side of a wholesale transaction, you will often find retailers.
+On the buyer side of a transaction, you will often find retailers.
 These retailers are either brick and mortar stores or webshops focused on selling to consumers.
-The wholesale buyer then resells the products retail to consumers, also called B2C (Business to Consumer).
+The buyer then resells the products retail to consumers, also called B2C (Business to Consumer).

 Difference between retail and wholesale pricing